PayAnalytics - June 2026 feature release notes

 Standardized estimated adjusted pay gap calculation method

-In terms of migration, no action is required; existing and new analyses will automatically display estimated adjusted pay gap figures using the log-residual method.
+No migration steps are required; existing and new analyses will automatically display estimated adjusted pay gap figures using the log-residual method.

 Multi-currency selection in the Compensation Assistant